mrsruj/nrc2strava/README.md

 ---

-If you are a strava-developer you could use the ./app to run the above process in a interactive web-app.
+**Update:** You could now head over to ./app and run a simple web-app to run the above process with most of it automated.